The Fight Continues to End Child Marriage in the U.S.

-International conversations about child marriage often center on lower-income countries, but the practice exists right here in the United States.
-Between 2000 and 2018, almost 300,000 girls and boys in the U.S. were married before their 18th birthday.
+International conversations about child marriage often center on lower-income countries, but the practice exists right here in America.
+Between 2000 and 2018, almost 300,000 young girls and boys in the U.S. were married before their 18th birthday.
 The consequences for these children are the same for children everywhere: increased poverty, a higher risk of health complications and lower educational attainment.

-New York recently became the sixth state to ban child marriage with no exceptions
+New York recently became the sixth state to ban childhood marriage in the U.S. with no exceptions

 UNICEF USA and partners are leading the effort to end child marriage in the United States.
 On July 23, 2021, New York's bill outlawing child marriage (S3086/A3891) became law, making New York the sixth state — after Delaware, Minnesota, New Jersey, Pennsylvania and Rhode Island — to ban child marriage without exceptions.